 I am also interested in spoken language understanding.
 I participated in the now finishing project Malach, both on the language modeling part (for ASR), on thesaurus translation and on the IR Czech test collection.

-I closely work not only with my students, but also with other Czech and foreign teams, such as the University or West Bohemia in the Czech Republic, Center for Speech and Language Processing at the JHU, Center for Spoken Language Research at CU-Boulder, Linguistic Data Consortium, and several European Universities on EU projects (see below).
+I closely work not only with my students, but also with other Czech and foreign teams, such as the University or West Bohemia in the Czech Republic, Center for Speech and Language Processing at the JHU, the CLEAR lab at CU Boulder, Linguistic Data Consortium, the European Language Resources Association (ELRA/ELDA), and several European Universities on EU projects (see below).

 I am or have been the PI, or the national PI of several major Czech, EU and NSF (US) research projects.
-The list of current (or of very recently finished) projects is below.
+The list of current projects (or of those finished within the last 10 years) is below.

 |2011-2015||AMALACH, Access to multilingual archives, with ZCU in Pilsen and USC, Los Angeles, USA, a Czech Ministry of Culture applied project.
 PI of the grant.|

 |2011-2014||EUDAT, European Data Infrastructure, Large infrastructural EU project.
 PI of the Czech partner, Charles University in Prague.|